suhaskvittal/qontra/include/qontra/README.md

 containing `.dets` files.
 Note that `build_syndrome_trace` makes one `.dets` file *per* batch so that reading the syndromes can be quickly parallelized when calling `read_syndrome_trace`.

+## Qontra Extensions

+QontraSim provides extensions to the Stim's circuit model.
+The first is moreso for custom simulations supported by QontraSim via the [QES (Quantum Experiment Specification)](https://github.com/suhaskvittal/qes) language, which is built for QontraSim.
+QES is intended to be modular and useful for writing arbitrary experiments without having to make significant modifications to simulation infrastructure nor the specific error rates.
+The second is the `DetailedStimCircuit` class, which extends `stim::Circuit` by adding additional information, such as indicating which qubits are flag qubits.
+We believe this is more readable and extensible than Stim's current strategy of handling extra information, which encoding this additional information into the coordinates of the detectors.

+#